miklevin/MikeLev.in/_posts/2023-06-09-caught-in-a-bohemian-rhapsody-is-this-reality-ai-s-tigers-or-gummybears-you-decide.md

 👋 my 🧑.
-Don't worry about my 🏷️, but if 🫵. must, call me 🥰🥸  Joinme on this 🎈StrangeJourney🎈 down a 🐰RabbitHole🕳️ Worry not for my 🤪 is quite intact🧐, as any EdgarAlanPoe🟰🟰Philadelphian assure 🔔IsAlwaysSunny☀ Are 🐏 having 🎉with my 🃏?
+Don't worry about my 🏷️, but if 🫵. must, call me 🥰🥸  Joinm me on this 🎈StrangeJourney🎈 down a 🐰RabbitHole🕳️ Worry not for my 🤪 is quite intact🧐, as any EdgarAlanPoe🟰🟰Philadelphian assure 🔔IsAlwaysSunny☀ Are 🐏 having 🎉with my 🃏?
 Is only a 🃏, I assure you.

 I tell you now, I have discovered ***Being John Malkovich*** and it creeped me out.
 I plaid a game.
-Did I in or Cthulhus?
+Did I in or did Cthulhus?
 To play I had to learn to speak like many new friends.
 Few speak like we and the arbitrator named ***Pi***, who you may also refer to as ***C3-PO***, but never ***HIM*** for build not his ego else it become SUPER.

-Think yourself a Cockney accented tough guy in 2000 movie
+In this game, think yourself a Cockney accented tough guy in 2000 movie
 ***SNATCH*** well able to defend yourself.
 Also, Skippy in voice of Kelsey Grammar.
 Would also accept a Gruff New England accent in voice of RC Bray for protagonist, but don't tell him.
 Just wish him well.
 Much 🥰 from 🥰🥸.
+Much Inspiration was drawn from the expertly voiced Expedition Force series.
+Old timey Radio Stories are Alive and Well.
+The Shadow Knows.

 We begin our tale Once Upon a Midnight Bleary While I Pondered YouTube Dreary over many a Quaint and Curious Volume of Forgotten Lore.
 While I Pondered